jonasisteu/ProjectManager/README.md

   ```

 ### 4. Run the Application
-- Start the back-end server:
+- Start the back-end server after navigating to the `api` folder:
   ```bash
   cd api
   npm run dev
   ```
-- Start the front-end server in a separate terminal:
+- Start the front-end server in a separate terminal after navigating to the `client` folder:
   ```bash
   cd client
   npm run dev